drsstein/PyRat/README.md

 PyRat: Learn about deep neural nets by poking the (computational) rat's brain.

 What is PyRat about
-- self-taught introduction to deep learning by doing (programming)
+- self-taught introduction to deep learning by doing (both programming and playing around with the models)
 - focus on code understandability, not efficiency
-- code examples of inc
+- code examples of increasing complexity

 Why the name PyRat?
 - I see deep neural networks as the computational analogy to a rat brain.